 Georgia’s Entertainment Industry’s Investment Act provides a 20 percent transferable tax credit to companies that spend a minimum of $500,000 or more on production and post-production in in Georgia.
 Another 10 percent tax credit is available if the finished product includes a promotional logo provided by the state.

 If the production company has little or no Georgia tax liability, it can transfer or sell its tax credits to anyone who has a tax liability to the state of Georgia including individuals, corporations, trusts, partnerships, and LLCs.

-For more information on production incentives in Georgia’s film, music and digital entertainment industries, visit Georgia Production Incentives.
-To learn more about tax planning strategies from Smith & Howard, follow our link or call us at 404-874-6244.
+To learn more about tax planning strategies from Smith and Howard, follow our link or call us at 404-874-6244.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR